 MSFF

-2023 25th Annual MKE INT Short Film Fest Winners
+2024 Winners at the 26th Annual MKE INT Short Film Fest

-This year we are handing out more awards than we have in the past, our judges who do the hard work didn't have a consensus on their suggestions for Best Director, Best Actor and other categories, so we have a lot of ties in our main festival, and our Voices Heard program.
+This year we screened more films than we have in the past, our judges who do the hard work didn't have a consensus so there are a few ties.
+Nothing wrong with that.

-And a big shout out to our photographers, Troy Freund and Brandon Cole.
+And a big shout out to our photographer, Troy Freund.

 And finally to the Avalon theater who could not be more supportive of this event.
 Many filmmakers flying in to our festival loved your theater.